isomerpages/moe-bedoksouthsec/_cca/Clubs and Societies/Infocomm Club powered by IMDA (Infocomm and Media Development Authority).md

 Achievements:

-* (Upcoming) 2024: Imparting ICT skills to children at Heartbeat@Bedok with IMDA
+* 2024: Imparting ICT skills to children at Heartbeat@Bedok with IMDA
-* (Upcoming) 2024: Game development training to other CCA members in school
+* 2024: Game development training to other CCA members in school
 * 2023: Tech Saturday for imparting ICT skills to children at Heartbeat@Bedok with IMDA
 * 2023: Game development training to other CCA members in school